rolandholik/BT-sphinx-docs/source/installation.rst

    $ make localmodconf

-in your kernel compilation directory.
-I would personaly suggest this approch as compiling kernel with all the drivers/modules built into the kernel can take a vary long time -- depending on your computer's processing power.
+in kernel compilation directory.
+This is a suggested approach for most users as compiling kernel with all the drivers/modules built into the kernel can take a vary long time -- depending on the computer's processing power.

-Next you need to enable :term:`TSEM` in the *.config*, there are many ways to do this.
+Next enable :term:`TSEM` in the *.config*, there are many ways to do this.

 .. image:: images/installation/menconf-1.png
    :align: center

-You can use **make menuconfig** where you need to select **Trusted Security Event Modeling** option under **Security options**, set **TPM PCR index for root domain** to **11**
+Use **make menuconfig** and select **Trusted Security Event Modeling** option under **Security options**, set **TPM PCR index for root domain** to **11**

 .. image:: images/installation/menconf-2.png
    :align: center